NFL Power Rankings 2017: Week 12 Movers & Shakers Include Vikings, Falcons, & Jaguars

 - Seattle Seahawks (6-4) (No. 8)

 The Jacksonville Jaguars, aka “Sacksonville,” continue their surge up the top 10.
 They’ve now won four-straight after a 19-7 win at Cleveland on Sunday.
 Jacksonville is now 7-3 for the season and has also taken over the AFC South division with six games left on their slate.
-They’re getting it done as the top team in rushing with 160.6 yards on average per game, and also as the No. 1 team in points allowed defense.
-Opponents are scoring just about 14 points per game when they face the Jags.
+They’re getting it done as the top team in rushing with 160.6 yards on average per game and also as the No. 1 team in points allowed defense.
+Opponents are scoring about 14 points per game when they face the Jags.

 2017 Division Leaders!
 (Through Week 11) pic.twitter.com/DqhqoDalJd